Dunhamb4a/3nityMediaPlayer/README.md

 {Special Note for Developers:
  ===========================
-    This code can be compiled using Embarcadero Delphi XE2 -> to Delphi 10.3 Rio( i'm using XE7 ) You will need to install Alphaskin and OmniThreadLibrary components.
+    This code can be compiled using Embarcadero Delphi XE2 -> to Delphi 10.3 Rio( here using XE7 ) You will need to install Alphaskin and OmniThreadLibrary components.
     For special questions or if you want to hire a delphi developer you can contact me:  nicolas.deoux@gmail.com }